Table of Contents

 In addition to MOS score, Obkio also measures a variety of other network metrics that are crucial to a high-performing VoIP service.
 Monitoring and optimizing these metrics collectively provides a comprehensive view of the health and performance of your VoIP network.
 Regularly assessing these parameters enables proactive identification of issues, ensuring that QoS for VoIP is maintained at a high standard.

-• Latency: Low latency is critical for real-time communication to maintain a natural and smooth conversation.
+- Latency: Low latency, also referred to as good latency, is critical for real-time communication to maintain a natural and smooth conversation.

 Having navigated through the intricacies of implementing QoS for VoIP, it's time to witness the real impact in action.
 In this section, we delve into the tangible advantages of QoS for VoIP by addressing and resolving common challenges.